NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 2/Flaming Eye (3-4).md

 abilities_mid:
   - name: ""
   - name: "Explode"
-    desc: "  When the flaming eye dies, it explodes in a violent burst of flame, dealing 2d6 fire damage (DC 16 Reflex check save) to creatures in a 5-foot burst."
+    desc: "  When the flaming eye dies, it explodes in a violent burst of flame, dealing 2d6 fire damage (DC 16 Reflex check save) to creatures in a @Template[burst|distance:5]."

 attacks:
   - name: ""